World PT Day 2021

 Volunteers are already working on translations of the World PT Day materials into Arabic, Bangla, Bosnian, Bulgarian, Chinese, Croatian, French, German, Gujarati, Haitian Creole, Hindi, Hungarian, Italian, Japanese, Korean, Kurdish, Latvian, Montenegrin, Norwegian, Portuguese, Brazilian Portuguese, Romanian, Russian, Serbian, Slovak, Spanish, Swahili, Tamil, Urdu, Vietnamese.
-If you are interested in translating into a language not is not on this list, please contact [email protected]
+If you are interested in translating into a language not on this list, please contact [email protected]

 Why World PT Day matters

 In 1996, 8 September was designated as World PT Day.
 This is the date World Physiotherapy was founded in 1951.

 The day marks the unity and solidarity of the global physiotherapy community.
 It is an opportunity to recognise the work that physiotherapists do for their patients and community.
 Using World PT Day as a focus, World Physiotherapy aims to support member organisations in their efforts to promote the profession and advance their expertise.

 Reports from around the world indicate that World PT Day activities have a positive impact on the profession’s profile and standing with both the public and policy makers.

 Many World Physiotherapy member organisations already have their own national physiotherapy days, weeks and months.
 However, organisations that have no designated day of their own often choose 8 September.